devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Allows organizations to create and manage catalogs of IT services that are approved for use on AWS.
 These IT services can include everything from virtual machine images, servers, software, and databases to complete multi-tier application architectures.
 AWS Service Catalog allows you to centrally manage deployed IT services and your applications, resources, and metadata.
 - With AWS Service Catalog, you define your own catalog of AWS services and AWS Marketplace software and make them available for your organization.
 Then, end users can quickly discover and deploy IT services using a self-service portal.
+- AWS Service Catalog enables a self-service capability for users, allowing them to provision the services they need while also helping you to maintain consistent governance – including the application of required tags and tag values.

 ## Design Patterns